mariezlr/friction_long_term_alps/README.md

 ### 1. Data acquisition

+All raw and processed data are stored in the data/ directory.

 #### Geometric data
 Surface and bedrock DEMs are available on Zenodo : {insert link}.
 All DEMs are regridded to a common grid format to serve as input for Elmer/Ice simulations.

-Lighter geometric files (glacier outlines, stake positions, etc.) are stored directly in this repository under data/raw/.
+Additional geometric datasets (glacier outlines, stake positions, etc.) are stored locally in data/structural/.

 #### Timeseries
-Timeseries for each stake of
+Time series exist for each measurement stake on the studied glaciers.
+They include:
-- raw data : surface velocity, thickness change
+- observational data: surface velocity, surface elevation change
-- processed data : deformation velocity, basal shear stress, sliding velocity are stored in separate CSV files, one per stake under data/{glacier}_{stake}_all_data.csv.
+- processed data: deformation velocity, basal shear stress, sliding velocity

+Each stake has its own CSV file located in: data/processed_timeseries/{glacier}_{stake}_all_data.csv

+Results from friction law fitting (best-fit parameters and modeled velocity–stress relationships) are stored separately in: data/processed_timeseries/friction_fits/

 ### 2. Data processing and analysis